-“I grew up with GI Joe in the 80s, particularly the cartoon, and Snake Eyes was always the baddest Joe of them all,” Scott said.
+“I grew up with G.I.
+Joe in the 80s, particularly the cartoon, and Snake Eyes was always the baddest Joe of them all,” Scott said.
 “He was a ninja, was super mysterious, and was the one you sent in when things became desperate.
-The comics reinforced that, and any child of the 80s knows that ninjas were the coolest.
+The comics reinforced that, and any child of the ’80s knows that ninjas were the coolest.
 We had so many ninja movies back then.
 But, if you’re asking why I love THIS figure, it’s an amazing figure to work with.
 The articulation is great, it moves extremely well, and it photographs so nicely under all lighting conditions.”

 “The hashtag was sort of me goofing around one Saturday.
 Really all I did was concatenate two words together.
 The response from the community was what turned it into a success.
-Within a week, there were maybe 10 of us that used it, and the support from feature pages such as @gijoe_nation, @sixinchjoes, and @one12community helped it take off.
+Within a week, there were maybe 10 of us that used it, and the support from feature pages such as @gijoe_nation, @sixinchjoes and @one12community helped it take off.
 Shout out to the Nation admins, Matt, and Dakota for turning this into a thing.
-Honestly, I think the tag’s success is more to do with people loving both the character and this figure.”
+Honestly, I think the tag’s success has more to do with people loving both the character and this figure.”

 Perhaps the most recognizable character from G.I.
 Joe, Snake Eyes has been one of my top five favorite characters since I was a kid.
-As of late there has been a decent amount of hype around the mute ninja, ranging from the new Snake Eyes movie set for release in 2020, a new comic book and, of course, the just-announced 6-inch G.I.
+As of late, there has been a decent amount of hype around the mute ninja, ranging from the new Snake Eyes movie set for release in 2020, a new comic book and, of course, the just-announced 6-inch G.I.
 Joe Classified Series action figure from Hasbro.

 Support The Toy Photographers website by purchasing via Entertainment Earth and the affiliate links like this: G.I.
 Joe Classified Series 6-Inch Snake Eyes Action Figure

-Snake Eyes The Movie
+Snake Eyes the movie

 The Snake Eyes film features actor Henry Golding (of Crazy Rich Asians) in the title role.
 It’s said to be an origin story that takes place before the previous two G.I.
 Joe movies.